Skip to content

 Overview

-3. Products assigned to a “Pack in multiple fixed boxes” packing rule will only use the boxes set within the rule, so boxes set outside of this rule (both available and not available to all products) are not considered here.
+3. Products with a "Pack in multiple fixed boxes" setting will only use the boxes defined within the rule.
+External boxes are not considered.

 Example 1